Sam Gores: Early life and education

-Gores was born in Nazareth, Israel in 1954 to a Christian family with a father of Greek (Greek Orthodox Christian) descent and a mother of Lebanese (Maronite Catholic) descent alongside his two brothers and three sisters.
-His older brother, Alec Gores, and his younger brother, Tom Gores, both founders of private equity firms, have been included on the Forbes list as among the wealthiest people in the world.
+Gores was born in Nazareth, Israel, in 1954 to a Christian family with a father of Greek (Greek Orthodox Christian) descent and a mother of Lebanese (Maronite Catholic) descent alongside his two brothers and three sisters.
+His older brother, Alec, and his younger brother, Tom, both founders of private equity firms, have been included on the Forbes list as among the wealthiest people in the world.
 In 1968, when Gores was 14, his parents sold their home and possessions to purchase plane tickets to immigrate to the United States.
 They settled near Flint, Michigan.
 Sam immediately went to work bagging groceries in an uncle's supermarket, and worked his way through high school as a butcher.
 After graduating from Genesee High School, he began studying at the American Academy of Dramatic Arts in New York, and later graduated with the academy's first class in Pasadena in 1976.
 Gores now serves on The American Academy of Dramatic Arts Board of Trustees.